ruitaiS/capstone-1/README.md

 TODO:
 * Check results and graphs for simple algorithms using fold_index 1
 * Mention the lm and matrix factorization approaches you took, which unfortunately did not yield positive results / took too far too long to run.
-* Figure out a synoynm for "initially"
+* Figure out a synoynm for "initially."
+Or control F it and see how many times you used it (feels like a lot)
-* instead of saying edx or main dataset
+* ctrl f 'edx' and 'main'.
+Make sure it's styled properly.

 ### Regarding the Files: